Loading

 Origin of name and history

 Basti was originally known as Vaishishthi.
 The origin of the name Vaishishthi is attributed to the fact that this area was the ashram of Rishi (sage) Vashistha in ancient period.
-Rama with his younger brother Lakshmana had been here for some time with Rishi Vashistha.
+Rama with his younger brother Lakshmana are described in the Ramayana as living with Rishi Vashistha for a period.

 The district was formerly a major centre of Buddhism, being close to the holy sites of Kapilavastu and Shravasti.
 British records then claim that after the decline of Buddhism, the district gradually became covered by jungle and was the home of the Bhars and Tharus.
 The tract comprising the present district was remote and much of it was covered with forest.
 But gradually the area became inhabitable, for want of recorded and reliable history it cannot, with any degree of certainty, be said how the district came to be known by its present name :